F. Trubee Davison '18 as Assistant Secretary of War at Bolling Field, July 1926.

 Although non-military, several members have been military aviators.
 From Juan Trippe ’20S, the founder of Pan American Airways, to Neal ’57 and Linden Blue ’58, of General Atomics fame, to Fred Smith ’66, the founder of FedEx, Yale Aviation has produced aviators who revolutionized commercial and military flight.

-Still going strong, the club currently has about 30 members, most of whom are Yale graduates, students, or employees.
+Still going strong, the club currently has about 30 members, some of whom are Yale graduates, students, or employees.
 For more detail on the more recent history of the club since its incorporation in 1965, read the twelve-part history written by past-president Hank Galpin '67 here.